interestingforked/shushud/doc/events_api.md

 * time: The UTC time in which the event occured.
 * state: Can be 'open' or 'close'.
 * rate_code: The slug of the rate code associated with the event.
 See the rate_code API doc.
+* product_name: In the case where the rate code does not define a product_name, each billable_event belonging to that rate_code must specifu a product_name.

 ### Open Event